georgian-io/genai-bootcamp/README.md

+⛔ [DEPRECATED] ⛔

+IMPORTANT: This code is provided as-is from October 2023.
+Please note that all code provided here is for illustrative purposes only.
+Dependent libraries have since been updated and current versions may contain vulnerabilities.
+We do NOT recommend running this code.

 ![Georgian](assets/georgian-logo.png)

 # Georgian GenAI Boot Camp

-Welcome to the Georgian GenAI boot camp repository.
-This repository contains all the demos we used during our bootcamps.
-Content for the latest boot camp can be found under the [notebooks](https://github.com/georgian-io/genai-bootcamp/tree/main/notebooks) directory.
-A copy of the content from previous boot camps can be found in the [archive](https://github.com/georgian-io/genai-bootcamp/tree/main/archive).

-IMPORTANT: In the archive folder, the code provided as-is from the dates of the respective bootcamps.
-Please note that all code provided here is for illustrative purposes only.
-Dependent libraries have since been updated and current versions may contain vulnerabilities.
-We do NOT recommend running the code in the archive.

 ## Table of Contents
 - [Georgian GenAI Boot Camp](#georgian-genai-boot-camp)